Sitir/webProjects/README.md

 #### Express.js as one function

-In such approach you might use single function to run mutiple routes of one functions:
+In such approach you might use single function to run mutiple routes(url paths) on the one functions:
 ```sh
 firebaseURL/function/ExpressRoutes[users, posts, addpost, register, ]
 ```